Self Defense Awareness: Cooper’s Color Codes

 Condition Black occurs when stress overwhelms the mind and body, causing a breakdown in cognitive abilities.
 In this state, rational thought is lost, and instinctual reactions take over, making it difficult to respond effectively in a crisis.

-Critical Incident & Extreme Stress
+Critical Incident And Extreme Stress

 Condition Black represents the most severe level of stress response, where both mental and physical performance deteriorate catastrophically.
 Originally adopted by the U.S. Marine Corps and not part of Jeff Cooper’s original system, Condition Black occurs when heart rates exceed 175 beats per minute.
 At this stage, cognitive function begins to break down, and fighters experience extreme physiological responses such as tunnel vision, auditory exclusion, and a loss of complex motor skills.
 One of the more intense reactions includes loss of bladder and bowel control, as the body prioritizes survival mechanisms over maintaining control of these functions.
 The body also undergoes extreme vasoconstriction, shunting blood away from the skin and toward vital organs and muscles, creating the familiar “white with fear” appearance.
 This same process helps reduce bleeding from potential wounds but comes at the cost of impaired dexterity and coordination.